-Apri , 2010 Bedfo rd Borough Cou Progress Rep submitted building regulation applications to Bedford Borough Building Control on how best to meet technical standards which relate to conservation of fuel and power as set out in the Building Regulations 2000 (as amended). set by the Government for fuel and energy, are met.
+Progress Report technical standards which relate to conservation of fuel and power as set out in the Building Regulations 2000 (as amended). met.
 The Building Control Unit ensures that in each case there is 100% compliance.
-9 BCC/BBC will continue to collaborate in detrafficking the High Street, Bedford and St Paul's Square (north), Bedford.
-BCC/ BBC Ongoing (Medium - term) 1 3 9 Reduce NO 2 emissions in High Street/increased traffic on other parts of the road network Included as an option in the Town Centre Study, will be worked up in detail following the opening of the Western bypass in its entirety.
+9 Bedford Borough Council will continue to collaborate in detrafficking the High Street, Bedford and St Paul's Square (north), Bedford.
+BBC Ongoing (Medium - term) 1 3 9 Reduce NO 2 emissions in High Street/increased traffic on other parts of the road network Included as an option in the Town Centre Study, will be worked up in detail following the opening of the Western bypass in its entirety.
 10 Steering Group members will collaborate in a joint scheme promoting public awareness of air quality.
 ALL Ongoing (Short -term) 1 1 3 Sets example of good practice.
-To be actioned following the approval of a revised action plan in May 2011 followed by annual update 11 Bedford Borough Council will work to encourage improvement in domestic energy efficiency through promotion and engagement.
+To be actioned following the approval of a revised action plan in September 2011 followed by annual update 11 Bedford Borough Council will work to encourage improvement in domestic energy efficiency through promotion and engagement.
 BBC Ongoing (Short -term) 1 1 3 Reduce CO 2 emissions and fuel poverty The ESS Team continue to undertake promotions to raise awareness of energy efficiency and encourage take up of grants.
 12 Bedford Borough Council will implement taxi licences which require new vehicles to comply with the Euro IV emission standard.
 BBC (Medium -term) 1 1 3 Reduce other pollutants, newer cars quieter The Council is consulting on the number of additional hackney carriages to licence.
 This will determine the number that will be added to the fleet to comply with the Euro IV standard.

 13 Police/Bedford Borough Council/Vehicle and Operator Services Agency will collaborate and carry out periodic checks on vehicle emissions from taxis.
 Police/ BBC/ VOSA (Medium -term) 1 1 3 Reduce other pollutants The checks are being undertaken at broadly six monthly intervals.
 At the last check in November 2007 no vehicles failed the emissions tests.
-14 Bedfordshire County Council trialling pilot scheme for private hire vehicles to use bus lanes.
-BCC 2007 Ongoing Reduce congestion Still under consideration 15 Bedfordshire County Council will seek to implement bus and freight quality partnerships.
-BCC (Medium -term) 1 1 3 Reduces congestion Strategic development in progress by BCC has been put on hold due to Local Government restructuring.
-16 Bedfordshire County Council will stimulate bus travel by the introduction of further Park & Ride schemes in addition to the Elstow facility.
-BCC (Medium -term) 3 3 3 Reduces congestion Dependent on development coming forward 17 Bedfordshire County Council will stimulate bus travel by the introduction of real time information systems at bus station/railway station/bus stops.
-BCC (Medium -term) 2 1 2 Improves uptake of public transport Locations identified 18 Bedfordshire County Council will stimulate bus travel by the introduction of through ticketing and better access to key facilities (eg railway station).
-BCC (Medium -term) 1 1 3 Improves uptake of public transport Bedford Plusbus in operation 19 Bedfordshire County Council/Bedford Borough Council will collaborate via BCC/ BBC (Medium -term) 1 1 3 Reduce congestion Work with planning applicants ongoing.
+14 Bedford Borough Council trialling pilot scheme for private hire vehicles to use bus lanes.
+BBC 2007 Ongoing Reduce congestion Still under consideration 15 Bedford Borough Council will seek to implement bus and freight quality partnerships.
+BBC (Medium -term) 1 1 3 Reduces congestion Strategic development in progress by BCC has been put on hold due to Local Government restructuring.
+16 Bedford Borough Council will stimulate bus travel by the introduction of further Park & Ride schemes in addition to the Elstow facility.
+BBC (Medium -term) 3 3 3 Reduces congestion Dependent on development coming forward 17 Bedford Borough Council will stimulate bus travel by the introduction of real time information systems at bus station/railway station/bus stops.
+BBC (Medium -term) 2 1 2 Improves uptake of public transport Locations identified 18 Bedford Borough Council will stimulate bus travel by the introduction of through ticketing and better access to key facilities (eg railway station).
+BBC (Medium -term) 1 1 3 Improves uptake of public transport Bedford Plusbus in operation 19 Bedford Borough Council will collaborate via planning agreements and other liaison with businesses to promote Green Travel Plans.
+The Borough Council will normally require BBC (Medium -term) 1 1 3 Reduce congestion Work with planning applicants ongoing.
+Development work on Council arrangements on